Loading

 Can scheduled rate increases be added to existing contracts?

-Scheduled rate increases can only be set when you're creating a new contract—they can’t be added to one that’s already active.
-You’ll need to end the current contract and start a new one in this case.
+No. Scheduled rate increases can only be set when you're creating a new contract — they can’t be added to one that’s already active.
+You can manually increase the rate, but to schedule regular increases, you’ll need to end the current contract and start a new one.

 Was this article helpful?